Laltany/Laltany/README.md

 <h2>Hello world, i'm Romário Laltany </h2>
 </div>

 I'm computer scientist and I started my programming journey at age 14, using the Ruby language.
-Passionate about Python and Data Science, i'm always looking for new challenges and open to new experiences and knowledge.
+Passionate about Python and Data Science, I'm always looking for new challenges and open to new experiences and knowledge.

 📍 From Florianópolis, SC, Brazil <br>
 💻 Languages: Python, Java, GO and C